Welcome to the Elgin Local Schools

 Digital Media Center Maker Space

-The goal for the 2016-17 school year is to transform the Digital Media Center into a makerspace, a hub of exploration and creativity.
+The goal back in the 2017-18 school year was to transform the Digital Media Center into a makerspace, a hub of exploration and creativity.
 “Makerspaces represent the democratization of design, engineering, fabrication and education. “ (http://spaces.makerspace.com) Makerspaces allow for personalized learning as students design, create, prototype, invent, and learn.
 Since the projects are self-directed, students will take control of their own learning.

 The goal is for students at all levels from K-12 to experience the excitement of creative play.
 According to Miss Swanger, Digital Media Specialist, the time in the DMC makerspace will be recess for the brain.
 “My hope is for students to be engaged in projects that challenge them to go beyond their conceived capabilities.”
 Beyond the initial projects, the desire is for students to collaborate with each other and build communication skills as they listen and learn to ask good questions.
 The objective is to convert information into intelligence.
 We want our students to develop iteration and innovation to drive transformation; we want them to realize that failure is a design opportunity.
 Our ultimate dream is that students internalize these lessons and transform them into career assets.